oracle-livelabs/analytics-ai/oci-call-center-analytics/trigger-integration/trigger-integration.md

-# Configurations io trigger integration
+# Configurations to trigger integration

 ## Introduction